AlbertSnows/GroupOfPictures/docs/troubleshooting.md

 in the sh file
 see: https://stackoverflow.com/questions/30858312/handshake-failed-connection-prematurally-closed-error-when-debugging-solr-in-i

-## Files are spooky
+## Files are spooky v3
-OH MY GOD
-IT'S BECAUSE THE APPLICATION ISN'T LOOKING IN THAT DIRECTORY
-AHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH

-they need to be put in the build directory, that's where the application is run
+the actual reasons seems to be that I asked for the file before I was creating it it might be because i didn't put them in the build folder they need to be put in the build directory, that's where the application is run